JoeyStanley/real/resources.md

 * [*R Markdown: The Definitive Guide*](https://bookdown.org/yihui/rmarkdown/) Yihui Xie, J. J. Allaire, and Garrett Grolemund is the comprehensive guide to R Markdown and Bookdown.

+* [15 Tips on Making Better Use of R Markdown](https://slides.yihui.org/2019-dahshu-rmarkdown#1) by Yihue Xie offers some very useful and practical tips for getting the most out of RMarkdown.

 * *[bookdown: Authoring Books and Technical Documents with R Markdown](https://bookdown.org/yihui/bookdown/)* by Yihui Xie.
 See an introduction to Bookdown by RStudio [here](https://www.rstudio.com/resources/webinars/introducing-bookdown/).

 * If your love for Zotero is what's preventing you from using RMarkdown, never fear! *[Zotero hacks: unlimited synced storage and its smooth use with rmarkdown](https://ikashnitsky.github.io/2019/zotero/)* by [Ilya Kashnitsky](https://ikashnitsky.github.io) is the perfect guide to getting those two integrated.

 * Want to start your own blog entirely in R?
 Try Alison Hill's tutorial, [*Up & Running with blogdown*](https://alison.rbind.io/post/2017-06-12-up-and-running-with-blogdown/), to get you started.

+* This is an excellent blog post by Rebecca Barter about how to start a blog and what kinds of things to do on it. [*Becoming an R blogger*](http://www.rebeccabarter.com/blog/2020-02-03_blogger/).

 ### GIS and Spatial Stuff